symfony/symfony-docs/workflow/usage.rst

 -------------

 Using your workflow in your Twig templates reduces the need of domain logic in the view layer.
-Consider this example of the control panel for our blog's edit page.
+Consider this example of the control panel of the blog.
 The links below will only be displayed when the action is allowed:

 .. code-block:: twig